Holomorphic sectional curvature, nefness and Miyaoka-Yau type inequality: Introduction

-\begin{rem} For an arbitrary K\"ahler metric $\omega$ on a compact K\"ahler manifold satisfying Property (A), Theorem \ref{mainthm} implies the total scalar curvature of $\omega$ is a non-positive number; if the holomorphic sectional curvature of $\omega$ does not vanish identically, then by a well-known result of Berger (see e.g. \cite[page 189, Exercise 16]{Z}) we have $\inf_XH_{\omega}<0$. \end{rem}

-Our proof for Theorem \ref{mainthm} will be given in Section \ref{proof1}, which is based on an estimate on lower bound for existence time of the K\"ahler-Ricci flow in terms of the upper bound for the holomorphic sectional curvature of the initial metric.
-As a byproduct of our arguments, we also observe a lower bound for the blow up rate of the maximum of holomorphic sectional curvature along the K\"ahler-Ricci flow with a finite time singularity, see Proposition \ref{prop4} in Section \ref{proof1}.\\
+Our proof for Theorem \ref{mainthm} will be given in Section \ref{proof1}, which is based on an effective estimate for a lower bound of the existence time of the K\"ahler-Ricci flow in terms of the upper bound for the holomorphic sectional curvature of the initial metric.
+As a byproduct of our arguments, we also obtain a lower bound for the blow up rate of the maximum of holomorphic sectional curvature along the K\"ahler-Ricci flow with finite-time singularities, see Proposition \ref{prop4} in Section \ref{proof1}.